hvopen/hvopen-website/_events/2018/2018-12-05-rebuilding-in-flight.md

 programming languages and runtimes, and enjoys writing and speaking at industry conferences.

+### Pizza! ###

+For the December meeting we're going to try something new.
+Instead of going to the Palace for Dinner after we're going to do Pay-it-forward-Pizza at the meeting itself.
+All are welcome to have Pizza, and we'll be collecting funds to pay-it-forward for future meetings.
+After the meeting we'll head to a local Poughkeepsie area bar for a holiday drink or two.

 ### Lightning Talks ###

 We'll also be doing the